Shopify/polaris/polaris.shopify.com/content/tools/index.md

 ---
 title: Tools
-description: Extensions, plugins, and other tools to help you use Polaris to build Admin experiences.
+description: Extensions, plugins, and other tools to help build with Polaris.
 icon: ToolsMajor
 order: 11
 ---